 “It’s always further than it looks.
 It’s always taller than it looks.
 And it’s always harder than it looks.”
 The three rules of mountaineering

-Another guest post here from the other half, this time I asked him to contribute to share his latest UAE experience.
-Last weekend, along with our friend and two sons, he had a little boys day out trekking in neighbouring Emirate, Ras Al Khaimah (RAK).
+Another guest post here from the other half, this time I asked him to share his latest UAE experience.
+Last weekend, along with our friend and two sons, he had a boys day out trekking in neighbouring Emirate, Ras Al Khaimah (RAK).
 A testosterone filled backpack adventure in the mountains that tested their stamina and sense of humour.
-Here’s his account of their day, I hope you enjoy reading about their little outdoor adventure.
+Here’s his account of their day, I hope you enjoy reading about their outdoor adventure.

 PS – I would just like to add the mountain trek we did in Bali was extremely challenging and the hardest physical challenge I have ever done (make of that what you will).

 A very good friend of mine is a keen outdoorsman, he owns three camping knives and everything.
 He suggested doing a lads hike in RAK.
 I’ll be honest most of the hikes I have done in the past have been long walks with little fitness or skill required.
 The human body is designed to walk and most able bodied people can walk relatively long distances if required, certainly for four hours or so.
 This hike was expected to take eight hours and is approximately fourteen kilometres long.
 My thinking was eight hours is for ‘normal people’, ‘finely tuned athletes’ like us will do it in under six, hell we haven’t even got any girls slowing us down.
 Boy was I wrong!
 The last real hike that I had done was in Bali with the wife (read Discover Bali – The Mountains).
 Whilst that had some challenges, like a very early start, in the dark, a hyperventilating wife and a really slippery descent, it wasn’t physically challenging.
 Wadi Shah in RAK was a different story.